powsybl/powsybl-core/docs/grid_features/network_modifications.md

 ## Topology modifications

-Powsybl provides classes that can be used to easily modify the topology of voltage levels.
+Powsybl provides classes that can be used to easily modify the topology of the network.
 This includes: the creation of network elements with automatic creation of switches with respect to the topology of the voltage level, the removal of network elements and their switches, the creation of T-pieces when connecting a line to another line, and the connection of a voltage level to a line.